Jacques Brosse the joy of the moment

 Embed from Getty Images

-Jacques I felt a deep Affection for animals.
+Jacques Brosse I felt a deep Affection for animals.
 Their connection with them was remarkable and was reflected in their care and attention.
 Among his animals, he stood out A kid called Aglaé.
 Jacques He talked about her with a special charm, which evidenced the link they shared:

 In the image they find Jacques Brosse, his wife Simonne and the goat Aglaé.